Applies to our software services:

 IT administrators can choose to access customer data and perform a range of actions programatically through documented Application Programming Interfaces (APIs), including automatic synchronization of users and groups from Azure AD through a few simple configuration steps.

-Authenticated API access is an enabler for custom integrations with other software, and customers can manage authentication keys via self-service in the portal.
+Authenticated API access is an enabler for custom integrations with other software, and customers can manage their authentication keys via self-service in the customer portal.

 8 Posters for awareness (PDF)